colorvamp/carto.on/README.md

 Features I would like to add.

 - [x] Render Cartodb templates (mapnick)
+- [ ] When modify sql or cartocss in a cartodb layer update ilayer
 - [ ] toString and toJson methods in cartoon
 - [ ] Archive -> Export map
 - [ ] Archive -> Import config